 In 2011, Oriana served as the founding Executive Director of New Mexico Vote Matters (NMVM), a non-profit organization committed to the empowerment and participation of historically disenfranchised communities in New Mexico.
 NMVM assisted over 21,000 New Mexicans in registering to vote in 2012.

 Melanie Aranda is the Chief Operating Officer and Founding Member of the Center for Civic Policy (CCP) and the Co-Director of the NM Civic Engagement Table.
 Melanie’s involvement in social justice issues began in 1995 as a volunteer for the Petroglyph National Monument Protection Coalition, a non-profit organization involved in the struggle for indigenous rights.
 Prior to founding CCP, Melanie served as Vice President of an ABQ based political consulting firm that helped elect local progressive leaders into office.
 Melanie is also a small business owner for the last 13 years working with nonprofits, small businesses, and consultants to maintain accurate financial records.

-A proud Chicana, Melanie Aranda currently lives in the South Valley with her husband James, seven year old daughter Gloria, 3 year-old Pit Bull Gizmo and 13 Southwestern Box Turtles.
+A proud Chicana, Melanie Aranda currently lives in the South Valley with her husband James, her daughter Gloria, and Pit Bull Gizmo and 13 Southwestern Box Turtles.

 Cellina Sedillo is the Administrative Assistant for the Center for Civic Policy.
 She is a Native New Mexican born and raised in the South Valley, where she still lives with her family.
 She is the proud mother of a fourteen year old daughter and twelve year old son.
 Before joining the team at CCP, Cellina worked at ABQ Pediatrics as a Pediatric Nurse.
 She is a veteran of the U.S. Army Reserves, where she served in the Hospital Unit.
 She is a member of Sacred Heart Church, along with her husband and children.